 Next, add other larger components.
 Depending on which items you’re adding to the board, this is likely the veggies and cheese(s).
 It helps to alternate colors on the board, so keep that in mind when placing these larger items on the board.

 Finally, fill in the rest of the space with smaller items.
 You don’t need to worry about overlapping or mixing up goodies, because this is part of the fun!
 The beauty is a little in the mess.
-Layer in the chips, smaller veggies, nuts, and go ahead and garnish with jalapeno slices and cilantro leaves.
+Layer in the chips, smaller veggies, and nuts.
+Garnish with jalapeno slices and cilantro leaves.

-Not everything has to fit on the board either.
+Not everything has to fit on the board!
 If you have extra dip you know will be one you need to refill often or you’d just rather have it served separately, set it to the side.
 Along with another bowl of chips, because, you know…chips.

 Other Mexican-Style Board Ideas